-How an excess works
+How an excess or co-payment works

-Having an excess means that you must pay part of any treatment costs covered by your policy, up to the excess amounts shown on your membership certificate.
+Having an excess or co-payment means that you must pay part of any treatment costs covered by your policy, up to the excess or co-payment amounts shown on your membership certificate.

-Your excess renews at the beginning of each policy year, even if you're part way through treatment.
-So, you could have to pay the excess twice during a single course of treatment if your treatment begins in one policy year and continues into the next policy year.
+Your excess or co-payment renews at the beginning of each policy year, even if you're part way through treatment.
+So, you could have to pay the excess or co-payment twice during a single course of treatment if your treatment begins in one policy year and continues into the next policy year.

-If there's an excess to pay, we'll write to you or the dependant having treatment (if they're aged 16 or over).
-We apply your excess in the order in which we receive your claims.
-Once you've paid the full excess amount, you won't have to pay it for any more treatment you claim for during that policy year.
-You don't have to pay the excess if you're claiming for the dental allowance or cash benefits.
-We'll let you know which consultant, healthcare professional, hospital or clinic you need to pay your excess to.
+If there's an excess or co-payment to pay, we'll write to you or the dependant having treatment (if they're aged 16 or over).
+We apply your excess or co-payment in the order in which we receive your claims.
+Once you've paid the full excess or co-payment amount, you won't have to pay it for any more treatment you claim for during that policy year.
+You don't have to pay the excess or co-payment if you're claiming for the dental allowance, cash benefits, outpatient physiotherapy, complementary medicine, chiropody and podiatry, speech therapy or occupational therapy.
+We'll let you know which consultant, healthcare professional, hospital or clinic you need to pay your excess or co-payment to.

 If you are claiming for treatment costs where an allowance applies, your excess will count towards the total allowance for that benefit.
+If you have a co-payment, this doesn't impact upon your allowances.